behinger/etcomp/README.md

 ```
 The latter is necessary to get the files from pupillabs, which we partially will make use of.

+# Change pupil labs code
+- We need to comment out the 4 lines in references_surface init related to fonts (at least on Ubuntu)

 # NEW INSTALLATION